Builderall vs Clickfunnels – which is the better sales funnel software for internet marketing growth?

 - App Creator

-I had to watch a few tutorial videos and open a Builderall support ticket to learn how to vertically align content blocks.
+I had to watch a few tutorial videos and open a support ticket to learn how to align content blocks vertically.
+Creating lead funnels shouldn’t be this complicated (sigh).

 Clickfunnel’s Single Page Builder

-The Clickfunnels page builder can build any type of funnel.
+The Clickfunnels page editor can build professional sales funnels.

-Although Clickfunnel’s is less of a drag and drop builder than Builderall, it’s simple enough to start using Clickfunnels once you understand the page builder’s “building blocks” such as the Section, Row, and Element.
+Although Clickfunnel’s is less of a drag and drop builder than its counterpart, it’s simple enough to start using it when you understand its “building blocks” such as the Section, Row, and Element design tools.
 Once you grasp those “building blocks,” you can build beautiful sales funnels.

 The following video demonstrates the simplicity of creating a funnel page on Clickfunnels and more!
-It’s a video of how Russell Brunson built Tony Robbin’s sales funnel.
+It’s a video of how Russell Brunson created Tony Robbin’s sales funnel.

 Both platforms allow for A B split testing.
-Split testing, in case you don’t know, is a process of testing two web pages against each other to see which one converts better over a certain period of time.
+In case you don’t know, split testing is a process of testing two web pages against each other to see which one converts better over a certain period of time.

 You can test any landing page (squeeze page, sales page, checkout page, upsell page, etc.) throughout your funnel with both software.